lorriman/lastfmsearcher/README.md

 ### It includes :

 - MvvM architecture (based on streams and provider)

-- Abstracted/pluggable backend (eg to allow easier replacement of lastFM API)
+- abstracted/pluggable backend (eg to allow easier replacement of lastFM API)

 ### The plumbing includes:

-* Use of the new Provider library, 'Riverpod'. https://pub.dev/packages/riverpod,  with some rxDart.
+* use of the new Provider library, 'Riverpod'. https://pub.dev/packages/riverpod,  with some rxDart.
 * streaming/reactive UI.
-* Immutable data models.
+* immutable data models.
 * accessibility/Semantic widgets
-* dependency injection
+* dependency inversion

 ### It doesn't include (among other things) :